Ben-Semmler/minishell_42/readme.txt

 TO ADD PREEXISTING EXECUTABLES FOR COMMANDS check for executable in the path directory (check each folder). when found, run the command using execve.

-EVAL DOCUMENT CHECKS

-✅ Compile:
--no issues

-❌ Simple command and global variables
--Too many global variables (we have 2, but one is the debug so easy fix) -inputting only spaces does not skip line

-✅ Arguments and history
--no issues

-❌ Echo
--echo with '-n' option prints an eronious space before the output

-❌ Exit
--Exit prints "minishell: exit: command not found" but otherwise works

-❌ Return value of a process:
--No issues that we've found, but needs a closer look

-✅ Signals
--no issues

-✅ Double Quotes
--no issues

-✅ Single Quotes
--no issues

-❌ env
--env segmentation faults but otherwise works.
--prints a command not found error, can be fixed by implementing a return value

-❌ export
--export prints debug info and a command not found error (can be fixed with a return value). otherwise works fine

-❌ unset
--prints a command not found error, can be fixed by implementing a return value

-✅ cd
--no issues

-✅ pwd
--no issues